dannyzsea/netflix/README.md

-# click the link below for the demo
+# This is a netflix clone  using reactJs click the link below for the demo

 https://netflix-25d49.web.app